Setting up your screener

 - Submit your screener for review and implement your Research Advisor's feedback

-1. Set expectations with the Details tab
+Set expectations with the Qualify tab

 Appearance